 Also on site are WMR carriages 52 and 42.
 All were built as second class carriages by the WMR at its Thorndon workshops.
 No. 42 was built as part of the first batch, in 1905; No. 52 in 1907.
 No. 42 had an end toilet, unlike the other two which were built in a subsequent batch with a central toilet compartment.
 These are the last surviving complete WMR carriages.

-A gallery of restoration Photos
+For a gallery of restoration Photos

 BACKGROUND: The NZ Railway & Locomotive Society Inc (NZRLS) owns three ex WMR cars which are located at Silverstream, Hutt Valley.
 Before restoration work could commence, we had to erect a large display shed/workshop, build a track base, concrete the shed floor and front apron, and install an electrical supply.
 The building is wired for lighting, single and three phase power.

-Principally constructed from kauri timber salvaged from the company’s original Belmont viaduct, they feature American oak and mahogany interior finishing timbers. # No. 48 is structurally sound. # No. 52 is in an advanced state of failure, mostly from decay of timber.
+Principally constructed from kauri timber salvaged from the company’s original Belmont viaduct, they feature American oak and mahogany interior finishing timbers.
+Number 48 is structurally sound.
+No. 52 is in an advanced state of failure, mostly from decay of timber.
 No. 42 has been stored with some protection from the weather since it was bought by a Society member for preservation.
 It is in intermediate condition between that of 48 and 52.

 ACKNOWLEDGEMENTS: A big “thank you” to our many sponsors and suppliers of grants, materials or services, for your support.
 A great deal has been achieved since we began this project.
 We look forward to completing No. 48, after which attention can focus more fully on No, 52.